Dark Triad at Work

 How can organizations effectively deal with the Dark Triad Traits?

-- Organizations need to be strategic and mindful when approaching problems related to the Dark Triad.
-These personality traits tend to thrive in toxic environments; hence organizations must build a positive work culture.
-The following can be considered when dealing with this problem: -
+Organizations need to be strategic and mindful when approaching problems related to the Dark Triad.
+Organizations need to be intentional about building a positive workplace culture, since these individuals tend to thrive in toxic environments.
+So, what can be done?

 traits can turn out to be of benefit to both the individual and the